Teaching TV Editing

 8. Student sits down.

-I then re-shoot the sequence myself, using In-Camera editing techniques and having the "actor" repeat various parts of the action to make Walk In/Out and Cut-On-Action transitions.
+I then re-shoot the sequence myself, using In-Camera editing techniques to save time and having the "actor" repeat various parts of the action to make Walk In/Out and Cut-On-Action transitions.

-I then introduce the technique of making a storyboard using one 3X5 card for each shot.
-The class is then broken into "cooperative learning teams" (Using my GRADEBOOK program).
+The best technique is teaching them to make a storyboard using one 3X5 card for each shot.
+The class is then broken into "cooperative learning teams."
 These groups are given the assignment of making a 10 shot action sequence of an action event that can be shot in or near the classroom.
+(No fights!)
 The groups then choose a Director, Cinematographer, Camera operator and Actor(s).
 They then shoot the sequence editing in the camera since this is the way they will normally shoot home video.
-These tapes are view for what worked and it is noted that what does not work is usually a matter of "timing".
+Each groups camera footage is viewed out of the camera on a classroom monitor to see what worked and what can be done to improve the sequence.
+It should be noted that what does not work is usually a matter of "timing".
+Have the groups re-shoot the sequence.
+After that sequence is reviewed again repeat the sequence leaving a 10-second "pre-roll", post roll and "take two" if needed.
+Now the students should have quality footage to loaded into a computer editing system as the sourse material for teaching NLE.

 In-Camera vs. Post-Production